Australian MG RV8's

-The vehicle is now ready for the Road Traffic Authority (RTA) to inspect prior to registration.
-This inspection is carried out at an RTA Inspection Station or at a special Vehicle Registration Inspection Station authorised to issue Blue Slips.
+The vehicle is now ready for the Roads & Maritime Services (RMS) to inspect prior to registration.
+This inspection is carried out at an RMS Inspection Station or at a special Vehicle Registration Inspection Station authorised to issue Blue Slips.
 This inspection is extensive even requiring the vehicle to be weighed.

 Upon receipt of the Blue Slip the car is now certified fit for registration on public roads.

-The owner now has to present all relevant documents to the RTA Registry, which include:
+The owner now has to present all relevant documents to RMS, which include:

 * Application for registration